 • Current traffic from affiliates or other channels.

-Let’s say your AOV is $40, and your site converts at a 2% rate.
-That means for every 100 affiliate clicks, you could expect two purchases worth about $80 total.
-To make $5,000 in affiliate revenue, you’d need roughly 6,250 high-quality clicks.
+Here’s a simple example: if your average order value is $40 and your site converts at 2%, every 100 affiliate clicks should generate roughly two purchases worth about $80 total.
+To make $5,000 in affiliate revenue, you’d need approximately 6,250 high-quality clicks.

 That’s your baseline.

-From there, you can reverse-engineer how many affiliates you need, what traffic volume they should drive, and how strong your offer needs to be.
+From there, you can reverse-engineer how many affiliates you need, what traffic sources they should drive, and how strong your offer needs to be.

 Next, Share These Numbers (Goals) With Your Affiliates

-Sharing these goals helps affiliates understand what success looks like and how they can realistically contribute to it.
-You can also incentivize them with bonuses for meeting specific benchmarks.
+Most marketers perform better when they understand what success looks like and how they can contribute to it.
+You can also incentivise affiliates with bonuses for meeting specific benchmarks, turning goal-setting into a motivational tool rather than an internal exercise.

 5. Choosing the Wrong Product

-Even top affiliates may find it challenging to sell a “weak” product or a poorly positioned offer.
-If your offer isn’t converting, it might not be the affiliate’s fault.
-The wrong product or service—even the wrong messaging—will tank your campaign.
+Even a successful affiliate marketer can struggle to sell a weak product or a poorly positioned offer.
+If your affiliate products aren’t converting, it may not be the affiliate’s fault.

 How to Choose the Right Affiliate Product